darianstlex/efx-forms/README.md

 const fieldValue = useFieldValue('field-one');

 /**
- * Hook - return fields values by names, if form name is not provided takes it from context.
+ * Hook - return fields values by names
  * Form name is needed when hook is used outside of form context
  * or refers to another form
  * @type (fields: string[], formName?: string) => IField